pgtipping/Synthalyst/memory-bank/activeContext.md

     - Modified PlanForm component to use responsive classes for proper stacking on mobile
     - Ensured radio buttons stack vertically on small screens and align horizontally on larger screens
   - Improved mobile experience while maintaining proper styling in production

+- ✅ Fixed CommonJS Module Compatibility Issues (March 14, 2025):

+  - Identified and resolved issues with ES module syntax after removing "type": "module" from package.json
+  - Renamed .mjs files to .cjs to ensure they are treated as CommonJS modules:
+    - Renamed scripts/delete-post.mjs to scripts/delete-post.cjs
+    - Renamed scripts/apply-prod-migrations.mjs to scripts/apply-prod-migrations.cjs
+  - Updated package.json scripts to reference the renamed .cjs files:
+    - Updated "apply-migrations" script to use apply-prod-migrations.cjs
+  - Modified configuration files to use CommonJS module.exports syntax:
+    - Updated tailwind.config.ts to use module.exports instead of export default
+    - Updated postcss.config.ts to use module.exports instead of export default
+  - Successfully built the application with the new CommonJS-compatible configuration
+  - Resolved ChunkLoadError issues related to module format incompatibilities

 ## Next Steps